Part 3 – Gabriel’s “Telescope” Zooms out into the Distant Future

 Comparison between Daniel 11 and Ezekiel 38-39

-The two chapters in the Bible that describe in detail the invasion of Israel in the End Time are Ezekiel 38 and Daniel 11; they each view the situation from different points of view.
+The two passages in the Bible that describe in detail the invasion of Israel in the End Time are Ezekiel 38 and Daniel 11; they each view the historical situation from different points of view.

 By contrast, in Ezekiel 38, “Gog”, the Russian “prince of Rosh, Meshech, and Tubal” and his activities reflect a more international point of view.
-For example, he differs from the “king of the North” figure in Daniel 11 in that he seems to have more allies –“many people with thee”.
-Well, this is not unexpected; Russia’s sphere of influence is a lot wider.
+For example, he differs from the “king of the North” figure in Daniel 11 in that he seems to have more allies –“many people are with you”.
+(38:6) Well, this is not unexpected; Russia’s sphere of influence is a lot wider.

 As for the more local sphere of operations depicted in Daniel 11, verse 41 says about Jordan, “these shall escape from his hand: Edom, Moab, and the prominent people of Ammon.”
 From Russia’s point of view, what happens to Jordan would be of little consequence.
 But not to Daniel.
 Gabriel is speaking to Daniel who was eager to know about the future of his people.
 So the focus of Gabriel’s words here tends to dwell on what will happen to Israel, the “Glorious Land”, and her neighbors.
 It dwells more on the affairs of the local region.

 Comparing these two separate passages, Ezekiel 38 and Daniel 11, one interesting point comes to light: There exists some intertwining in the descriptions of “Gog” and the “king of the North”, this invasion team from the north.
-In verse 43 the intersection of the two passages is especially obvious.
-Both passages name the same two nations as allies in the war against Israel and Egypt, namely Libya and Ethiopia.
+The two passages intersect in their mention of the same two nations as allies in the war against Israel and Egypt, namely Libya and Ethiopia.
 (Ezekiel 38:5, Daniel 11:43)

-This common feature in the two passages is a helpful clue to show that both chapters are talking about the same invasion and that “Gog” (in Ezekiel 38-39) and the “king of the North” (in Daniel 11) represent the same person.
-Their activities are just viewed from different perspectives – the international and the regional.
+This common feature in the two passages is a helpful clue to show that both are talking about the same invasion and that “Gog” (in Ezekiel 38-39) and the “king of the North” (in Daniel 11) represent the same person.
+And the passages differ in that they view these final wars from different perspectives – the international and the regional.

 11:44 “But news from the east and the north shall trouble him; therefore he shall go out with great fury to destroy and annihilate many.”